Skip to main content

 As stewards, we are responsible for using our time, talents, and treasures in ways that align with God's purposes and bring Him glory.
 This includes caring for creation, supporting the church, helping those in need, and using our abilities to serve others.
 So therefore, let us be diligent, ethical, and purposeful in all that we do.

-It is the hope and joy of every believer that one day, they hear the Lord say, “Well done, good and faithful servant” (Matthew 25:23a).
+It is the hope and joy of every believer, and every pastor, that one day, they hear the Lord say, “Well done, good and faithful servant" and taking good care of the time, energy, and relationships we've got?
+That's part of stewardship.

 This generous spirit enhances our relationship with God and fosters a positive, giving culture in our churches.
 Pastoral tip: model what you desire to see!